contentauth/c2patool/README.md

 ### Creating and using an X.509 certificate

 You should be able to test creating your own manifests using pre-built certificates supplied with this tool.
-However, if you want to use your own generated certificates, you can You can specify the path to the cert files in the following configuration fields:
+However, if you want to use your own generated certificates, you can specify the path to the cert files in the following configuration fields:

 - `private_key`
 - `sign_cert`